FSantosCodes/TFDynamics-demo/README.md

   •	Santos F., Dubovyk O. & Menz G., 2017.
 Monitoring Forest Dynamics in the Andean Amazon: The Applicability of Breakpoint Detection Methods Using Landsat Time-Series and
   Genetic Algorithms.
 Remote Sensing.
 2017, 9, 68.
 DOI: 10.3390/rs9010068

-While the code is funcional, the project is discontinued as Google Earth Engine emerged.
+While the code is funcional, the project was discontinued as Google Earth Engine emerged as the prime platform for massive processing of spatial data.

+The next lines of code shows the operation of this tool.

 ### (1) Required R libraries